lowitea/gitlobster/README.md

 ./target/release/gitlobster --help
 ```

-_The option to run it in developer mode without pre-build is also available._
+_The option to run it in the developer mode without pre-build is also available._

 ```shell
 # in the project directory